Little Shipmates Day Nursery

 The Nursery is located within a 10 minute walk of the centre of Hythe.

 We are based in a converted house over two floors, on a residential road.
-We have three base rooms, and three spacious outdoor areas.

 - Sensory area, Accessible changing, Secure environment, Wheelchair access, Accessible toilets